fattmerchantorg/fattmerchant-android-sdk/cardpresent/README.md

 ```

 ## Subcribing to Transaction Updates
-To receive Transaction updates, register a `TransactionUpdateListener` on the Omni object.
+To receive Transaction updates, register a `TransactionUpdateListener` on the Stax object.
 This object will receive transaction updates such as:

 - `PromptSwipeCard` - The mobile reader is waiting for a card to be swiped
 - `CardSwiped` - A card was swiped on the mobile reader